polkastream/pstr/README.md

       √ Should exclude reserved wallets from rewards (62ms) √ Should exclude reserved wallets from fees (67ms) Transactions
-      √ Should prevent spend before going live (207ms) √ Should prevent spend greater than max tx limit (202ms) Blacklist
+      √ Should prevent spending before going live (207ms) √ Should prevent spending greater than max tx limit (202ms) Blacklist
-      √ Should prevent spends from Blacklisted wallets (84ms) √ Should allow spends from Non-Blacklisted wallets (144ms) √ Should blacklist buys close to going live (371ms) √ Should NOT blacklist buys NOT close to going live (259ms)
+      √ Should prevent spending from Blacklisted wallets (84ms) √ Should allow spending from Non-Blacklisted wallets (144ms) √ Should blacklist buys close to going live (371ms) √ Should NOT blacklist buys NOT close to going live (259ms)